jamessud/jamessud.github.io/_projects/words_24_table.md

 I’m a master of scanning through the curriculum vitae.

-I’m the Miles Davis of life evaluations
+I’m the Miles Davis of life evaluations.

 I hear the empty spaced in unfulfilled lives, the missing paragraph on the position at CERN, the sideways-to-backward scribbles on a Subway aioli-stained napkin making waves in the algorithmic world of quantum computing.